Python Types Intro¶

 Dict¶

-, you pass 2 type parameters, separated by commas.
+To define a dict, you pass 2 type parameters, separated by commas.

-The first type parameter is for the keys of the dict
+The first type parameter is for the keys of the dict.

-The second type parameter is for the values of the dict
+The second type parameter is for the values of the dict:

 def process_items(prices: dict[str, float]):